mehulagg/gitlab/doc/user/project/issues/issue_data_and_actions.md

 ### Issue actions

-In an issue, you can close an open issue by clicking on the **Close issue** button.
+In an open issue, you can close it by selecting the **Close issue** button.
-The issue will not be deleted.
+The issue is marked as closed but is not deleted.

-A closed issue can be reopened by clicking on the **Reopen issue** button.
+To reopen a closed issue, select the **Reopen issue** button.
-A reopened issue is no different from any other issue.
+A reopened issue is no different from any other open issue.

-You can access additional actions by selecting the vertical ellipsis (**{ellipsis_v}**) button:
+To access additional actions, select the vertical ellipsis (**{ellipsis_v}**) button:

 - To create a new issue in the same project, select **New issue** in the dropdown menu.